Juakata/PersonalProjects-/README.md

 # PersonalProjects-
-Links to all the repos and pull requests of projects
+Links to all the repos and live links to the projects.

 # HTML and CSS Projects